Monroe, Adams County, Wisconsin

 Monroe is a town in Adams County in the U.S. state of Wisconsin.
-The population was 398 as of the 2010 census.
-In 2019 this figure was 10,625.
+The population was 391 as of the 2020 census, slightly down from 398 as of the 2010 census.
 The unincorporated community of Monroe Center is located in the town.

 Geography

 Monroe is located in northwestern Adams County, along Petenwell Lake, a large reservoir on the Wisconsin River.
 According to the United States Census Bureau, the town has a total area of 99.6 sqkm, of which 56.7 sqkm is land and 42.9 sqkm, or 43.11%, is water.